shalauniou/petclinic-clinic/README.md

 * Add `management.security.enabled: false` property into `application.yml` file if you need to connect to secured endpoints from actuator (don't commit that configuration)

 # Running
-Create data base with name petclinic
-Set postgres password in the application.yml for spring.datasource.password Disable @EnableEurekaClient or run it
+Create database : configure gradle.properties and application.yml(schema name, username and password should be the same) run gradlew createDatabase(for dropping run: gradlew dropDatabase) Disable @EnableEurekaClient or run it
-Run from project root: gradle bootRun
+Run from project root: gradlew bootRun